jayyysiri/cs121-relational-databases-project/README.md

 We implemented a basic version of a business locator/recommendation system using the Yelp Dataset, which is publicly available at https://www.yelp.com/dataset.

-We pre-processed the data slightly using our `yelp-processing.ipynb` script, and the final dataset we used can be found [here](https://drive.google.com/drive/folders/1W_R5_E5G5uUycE05aysBdS7ZFIuD5HOK?usp=sharing).
+We pre-processed the data slightly using our `yelp_preprocessing.ipynb` script, and the final dataset we used can be found [here](https://drive.google.com/drive/folders/1W_R5_E5G5uUycE05aysBdS7ZFIuD5HOK?usp=sharing).

 ## Run the app